cjihrig/will-it-optimize/README.md

 - `description` - String.
 A written description of the test.
 Markdown is allowed.
 - `exec` - Function.
 The test code to execute.
 - `args` - Optional Array.
 Arguments passed to the test code.
+- `warmup` - Optional Array.
+Array of objects used to warmup v8.
+If `warmup` is not specified, the test function will be invoked once using `args` as the arguments.
+Each object in the array results in an invocation of the test function.
+This is used to fill in v8's type info.
+Each object may contain the following fields:
+  - `args` - Optional Array.
+Arguments passed to the test code on the given warmup iteration.

 An example test is shown below.
 This will execute a function containing a `with` statement, which v8 cannot currently optimize.